IAM permission management

-Developers need access to different cloud resources on a daily basis.
-With all of your most important AWS resources being exported to Port, you can create an experience that allows your developers to request IAM permissions directly from Port.
+Developers often require access to various cloud resources daily.
+With all your essential AWS resources integrated into Port, you can streamline the process by allowing developers to request IAM permissions directly from Port.

-It is important to be able to keep track of the permissions being allocated to your developers, whether it is who requested the permissions, or what permissions they requested.
+It's crucial to track the permissions allocated to your developers, including who requested them and what permissions were granted.

-In this step-by-step guide, we will create Port blueprints and actions, which will allow you to request and revoke IAM permissions for different AWS resources using Port.
-You will also be able to keep track of which permissions were requested, and who requested them.
+In this step-by-step guide, we will create Port blueprints and actions that enable you to request and revoke IAM permissions for different AWS resources.
+Additionally, you'll be able to monitor which permissions were requested and by whom.

-• Prepare your Port organization's Client ID and Client Secret.
-To find you Port credentials, click here.
+Prepare Your Credentials: Have your Port organization's Client ID and Client Secret ready.
+You can find your Port credentials here.

 {